stephenberry/glaze/docs/pure-reflection.md

 Version 1.9.0 adds pure reflection for aggregate initializable structs in Clang, MSVC, and GCC.

-No need to write any `glz::meta` structures or use any macros.
-The reflection is hidden from the user and computed at compile time.
+There's no need to write any `glz::meta` structures or use any macros.
+The reflection is hidden from the user and computed at compile time, available with the inclusion of `glaze/reflection/reflect.hpp`.

 - You can still write a `glz::meta` to customize your serialization, which will override the default reflection.
 - The `glz::meta` approach is still the most optimized.
 There is some work to be done to make the automatic reflection just as fast.